American flag

 Hughes broke the mold.
 Boy, did he break it!

 Hughes created movies that presented young people as human beings, deserving the same respect as others.
 Ageist film-critics often scathed him for it.
 People magazine, for example, denounced The Breakfast Club, saying, "Hughes doesn't just understand today's teenagers; he enshrines them, suggesting that their problems are more important than nuclear war or anything else in the world."
+(1) Variety's own review of the film seethed, "When the causes of the Decline of Western Civilization are finally writ, Hollywood will surely have to answer why it turned one of man's most significant art forms over to the self-gratification of high-schoolers."
+(2)

-Hughes forced Hollywood to change.
 Showing youth a little respect, his films out-grossed the cheap slasher films and sex-comedies.
 Hollywood had to scrap their theories about young viewers' sophistication when his character-driven The Breakfast Club, featuring no nudity, no violence, and barely even a plot, became a hit by offering young characters who were more than pieces of meat.

 John Hughes directing 'The Breakfast Club'